+Figure 10.
+Schematic of a possible experimental test of a cw positron source.

+High-level design of the positron production and collection system will be done during the first year by J. Guo, F. Lin and V. Morozov.
+More detailed design and simulations as well as proof-of-principle experiment development will be done in the two subsequent years by a newly hired postdoc who will be guided by JLab staff.

 Simulation of Polarized Positron CW Source

 Beam physics intrinsically deals with sophisticated systems of many variables and their specifications.
 The Genetic Algorithm is a powerful method that implements principles employed in biological evolution to optimize multi-dimensioned non-linear problems.
 Introduced into accelerator physics relatively recently (1992) the Multi-Object Genetic Algorithm (MOGA) has been increasingly employed, first for optimizing the design of magnets and RF cavities, and later in increasingly sophisticated problems, such as determining the operating parameters to achieve the highest brightness high-current electron photo-injector ever, at Cornell University [BA05-1], to optimize luminosity in the International Linear Collider design [BA05-2] and to optimize design and operating costs for an SRF linac [BA05-3].